How to Convert a Mettle PDF Bank Statement to CSV or Excel

 The trouble starts when you try to use that data.
 Copy-pasting from a Mettle PDF into a spreadsheet produces jumbled columns, broken descriptions, and amounts that end up in the wrong cells.
 If you're trying to import transactions into Xero, QuickBooks, Sage, or any other accounting platform that doesn't integrate directly with Mettle, you need a proper CSV — and the PDF won't give you one without help.

 Quick answer: Use ReconcileIQ's free PDF converter.
 Select Mettle, upload your PDF, and download clean CSV or Excel output.
-No signup, no email, no cost.
+Your first statement of up to 10 pages converts free on a new account.

 How to Convert Your Mettle Statement (4 Steps)